vicky002/AlgoWiki/README.md

 How to Contribute
 ==================
-We are collecting websites and resources!
+We are collecting links to websites and resources.
 Send files, pdfs, printed articles or your bookmark folder @tvicky002@gmail.com

 Read Our Contribution Page
 =======================